FindMySchool LogoFindMySchool

 Transport planning matters for a school drawing from multiple villages and communities.
 The academy states that responsibility for transport sits with parents, while free school transport is provided for some eligible students via the local authority, and it notes that most buses depart at 15:10, with some services at 15:30.
 Secure cycle storage is also referenced.

-Admissions are competitive and process-driven.
-Derbyshire’s application deadline for September 2026 entry is midnight on 31 October 2025, and late preferences are treated as late.
+• Admissions are process-driven.
+Derbyshire's application deadline for September 2027 entry is midnight on 31 October 2026, with offers released on 1 March 2027.
 Families should plan early and use FindMySchoolMap Search tools to sense-check travel practicalities and commuting time, even when distance is not the published deciding factor for a particular applicant.

 John Port Spencer Academy is best understood as a large, structured secondary with a broad curriculum, established sixth form routes, and an enrichment timetable designed to scale.
 It will suit families who want a big-school breadth of subjects and activities, and students who like variety and are comfortable navigating a campus-style site.
 The main question for many parents is not whether there are opportunities, but how consistently they land across year groups, particularly around personal development, which is the area to probe most closely.